nmaguiar/openaf-docs/docs/guides/beginner/how-to-use-the-smb-plugin.md

 ---
 layout: default
-title: "Beginner: How to upload/download files from a Window/SMB share folder"
+title: How to upload/download files from a Window/SMB share folder
-parent: Guides
+parent: Beginner
-grand_parent: OpenAF docs
+grand_parent: Guides
 ---

 # How to upload/download files from a Window/SMB share folder